xigt/lgid/README.md

-W-closest-after  | language is closest to the IGT in the following window W-frequent-after | language mentioned `N+` in the following window L-in-line        | language mentioned in the IGT's language line M-in-line        | language mentioned in the IGT's meta lines L-LMw            | at least `M%` of word ngrams occur in the training data L-LMm            | at least `M%` of morpheme ngrams occur in training data
+W-closest-after  | language is closest to the IGT in the following window W-frequent-after | language mentioned `N+` in the following window L-in-line        | language mentioned in the IGT's language line G-in-line        | language mentioned in the IGT's gloss line T-in-line        | language mentioned in the IGT's translation line M-in-line        | language mentioned in the IGT's meta lines L-LMw            | at least `M%` of word ngrams occur in the training data L-LMm            | at least `M%` of morpheme ngrams occur in training data